oscarWoj/iosLifeCycleTests/README.md

 # iosLifeCycleTests
-Scrap code to test the life cycle of ios screens
+Code used to test the life cycle of ios screens, figuring the logic out of lifespans of views.